A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

 \paragraph{Horizontal lifts.} At each point $q\in Q$ the tangent map $\pi_\ast$ is an isomorphism between $\HH_qQ$ and $\T_{\pi(q)}M$.
 Therefore, given a vector $X\in\T_x M$ and a point $q\in Q$ such that $\pi(q)=x$, we can lift $X$ to a unique horizontal vector $\wt X_q\in \HH_qQ$ such that $\pi_\ast \wt X_q=X$.
 In other words, we have a canonical vector bundle isomorphism $h:Q\times_M\T M\ra \HH Q$ such that $\wt X_q=h(q,X)$.
 Applying the lifting procedure point-wise to a base vector field $X\in\X(M)$ we obtain its \emph{horizontal lift} $\wt X\in\X(Q)$.

-The construction of the horizontal lift allows us to introduce several interesting geometric structures \newnew{associated with the structure of a (non-invariant) Chaplygin system on $\pi$} such as the curvature of $\HH Q$, the map $\B$ (which measures the \newnew{rate of} $G$-invariance of $\HH Q$) and two particular derivatives of the Lagrangian (we will call them a \emph{horizontal} and a \emph{vertical} derivative).
-We shall describe these in the remaining part of this paragraph.
+The construction of the horizontal lift allows us to introduce several interesting geometric structures associated with the structure of a (non-invariant) Chaplygin system on $\pi:Q\ra M$ such as the curvature of $\HH Q$, the map $\B$ (which measures the rate of $G$-invariance of $\HH Q$) and two particular derivatives of the Lagrangian (we will call them the \emph{horizontal} and the \emph{vertical} derivative).
+We shall describe these in the remaining part of this section.